Home » Recipes » Course » Breads and Savoury Snacks » 2 Ingredient Greek Yogurt Bagels (No Yeast)

 STORAGE: The bagels will keep for 3 days, stored in an airtight container at room temperature.
 Just pop them in the toaster to freshen them up.
 They also freeze really well – I normally slice them in half and freeze them in zip-lock bags.
 You can then defrost from frozen in your toaster.

 INGREDIENT NOTES: It’s important to use a thick, Greek yogurt here or you’ll have trouble with the dough (it’ll be very sticky).
 You can use a fat-free Greek yogurt too, I’ve found that works well.
 You could also use sour cream.
-If you do only have plain yogurt, you can drain some of the liquid using a fine sieve lined with a cheesecloth – let it sit for about 10 minutes.
+If you only have plain yogurt, you can drain some of the liquid using a fine sieve lined with – let it sit for about 10 minutes.

 SERVING SUGGESTIONS: There are so many ways you can serve these bagels – go for a classic smear of cream cheese, load them up with smashed avocado and halloumi, try combining scrambled eggs, chilli oil and cheese or go for cream cheese or labneh with smoked salmon and capers.